 Fung said Heritage Foods was building its food portfolio through selective acquisitions, focusing on companies with tradition and heritage.

 “The companies we acquire offer something different that can be brought to the rest of the world.
-True heritage and uniqueness is important in today’s world,” he said.
+True heritage and uniqueness are important in today’s world,” he said.

 “Everybody can claim they offer something different, but when you have history and heritage, nobody can duplicate that.”